Glasgow Coma Scale: Interpretation

+Potential non-traumatic underlying causes of decreased responsiveness include toxins, metabolic derangements (e.g. high or low temperature, high or low glucose, high or low electrolytes), infections, stroke, and seizures.

+Baseline patient characteristics that may affect GCS include language barriers, hearing difficulty, speech difficulty, and pre-existing intellectual or neurological abnormalities.

+Other injuries such as eye or facial trauma, extremity (arm, leg) trauma, or spinal cord injuries can also affect the GCS.

+Elderly patients warrant special consideration as they are at risk for under-triage from relatively minor injuries, such as a fall from standing.
+Providers should have higher concern for an underlying severe injury in this patient population even if their initial GCS is high or near normal.
+As such, age and frailty are being recognized as important factors to consider in conjunction with GCS.

 The GCS has limited applicability to children, especially below the age of 36 months (when the verbal performance of even a healthy child would be expected to be poor).
 Consequently, the Paediatric Glasgow Coma Scale was developed for assessing younger children.

 History

 Pre-GCS assessment

 During the 1960s, assessment and management of head injuries became a topic of interest.
 The number of head injuries was rapidly increasing, in part because of increased use of motorised transport.
 Also, doctors recognised that after head trauma, many patients had poor recovery.
 This led to a concern that patients were not being assessed or medically managed correctly.
 Appropriate assessment is a critical step in medical management for several reasons.
 First, a reliable assessment allows doctors to provide the appropriate treatment.
 Second, assessments let doctors keep track of how a patient is doing, and intervene if the patient is doing worse.
 Finally, a system of assessment allows researchers to define categories of patients.
 This makes it possible to determine which treatments are best for different types of patients.

 A number of assessments for head injury ("coma scales") were developed, though none were widely adopted.
 Of 13 scales that had been published by 1974, all involved linear scales of abnormal or impaired ability.
 These scales posed two problems.
 First, the categories or levels of impairment in these scales were often poorly defined, which made it difficult for doctors and nurses to evaluate head injury patients.
 Second, different scales used overlapping and obscure terms that made communication difficult.
+Third, many of the scales that were used prior to the development of GCS were impractical to perform at the bedside for frequent reassessments.
+There was a clear need for a simple, standardized tool to improve communication, which would also help advance research and clinical management.